yodrew/darkroomretreat/manuscript/make.md

 		- 28g = 1 oz
 		- *1kg = 2 lb

-## tools
+## tools {#tools}

 Making components requires some or all of these tools:

 1. table or desk
 2. measure
     1. Note: before purchase, test tools for accuracy, which can vary between identical tools, even of good brands.
 Instructions below.
     2. metric ruler, 30cm, clear plastic.
-If reproducing plans by hand rather than printing them, then get an [Incra ruler](http://incra.com).
+If reproducing plans by hand rather than printing them, then get an [____Incra ruler____](http://incra.com).
 For its effortless marking precision, I recommend it for making anything at all ever.
 It's the greatest hand tool I have ever used.
     3. meter stick, steel with engraved marks
         1. put marked edges of two sticks together so 40cm mark of one meets 60cm mark of other
         2. push ends of both against a wall and check how well marks line up